 - Keep your backlog groomed by reviewing the user stories and bugs in the list.
 As business priorities change, this is an ideal way to make sure those changes are communicated and handled.
 Often times an issue that sounds bad might not be a priority because it's impacting very few people, or there is a workaround.
 Make sure things like these are identified and used to prioritize the work in the queue.

 - Don't be afraid to change and adapt to changing business needs as they come up.
 The end goal is to provide value to the end-user.
 Goals will change over time as users work with the system and provide feedback.

 Most of the time a Project Manager will be focusing on more than one project at a time.
 There are days where you will have to focus on one project over another due to urgent issues.
 In these situations, it is important that there is information in a shared location for the team to access.
 This will prevent you from becoming a roadblock to your team.

 - Document call notes, technical specifications, etc. in shareable locations

 - Reference these sharable locations in tickets and emails where possible

 - Make sure priorities are clear and nobody is waiting on you to make a decision

 - Delegate when it makes sense and give the project team a level of autonomy

-In order to succeed as your team’s Project Manager, you will have to come up with ways to keep the team performing at the highest level they are capable.
+In order to succeed as your team’s Project Manager, you will have to come up with ways to keep the team performing at the highest level they are capable of.
 By using the principles above, you will be able to keep your process efficient by keeping the influx of bugs and requirements smooth and keeping the path clear for your team to succeed.
-A good project manager not only knows how to triage and organize their backlog effectively, but also is an excellent communicator that is singularly focused on enabling their teams success.
+A good project manager not only knows how to triage and organize their backlog effectively but also is an excellent communicator that is singularly focused on enabling their teams' success.